EGR-314-Team-307/EGR-314-Team-307/Report.md

 After brainstorming our shared expectations for the project, we summarized our collective thoughts into a product mission statement that encapsulates what we hope to achieve with this venture:

-To create a usable, viable product that is relatively unique and allows a measure of automation to be brought to the crop-growing process.
-As well as providing an appropriate level of challenge for each team member, and meeting the EGR 314 course requirements.
+To create a usable, viable product that is relatively unique and allows a measure of automation to be brought to fire suppression systems, as well as providing an appropriate level of challenge for each team member, and meeting the EGR 314 course requirements.

 # [User Needs, Benchmarking, and Requirements](./UserNeeds.md)